 As we discussed with our client, there are many solutions and many ways to come to a solution.
 Thus, to cover our bases and help our clients feel better, we are going to design a few solutions that differ a little bit.
-Since the problem is open-ended and our client is okay with us doing this, we are going to have 3-5 different analytic models.
+Since the problem is open ended and our client is okay with us doing this, we are going to have 3-5 different analytic models.
 Each model will do the same thing: give predictions on the success of stocks in the near future.
 The differences of each model and possible solution are contained in the implementation.
 There are many types of models that are well known that we will use to our advantage.
 Each one will differ in what data we put into it, and how we tweak the internals.
+See Appendix 4.3.1 for the list of models and feature selection techniques used.

 One strength of using several different models is that it makes it easier to find potential errors in our predictions.
-Being able to analyze results from several different models at a time can greatly help us pinpoint where we might be going wrong and what we can change in order to produce a final model that is as useful as possible.
-To put it shortly, there is really only one direction we can go about solving this, which is a constraint from our client.
+Being able to analyze results from several different models at a time can greatly help us pinpoint where we might be going wrong, and what we can change in order to produce a final model that is as useful as possible.
+In short, there is really only one direction we can go about solving this, which is a constraint from our client.
 Our designs are not high level, but the designs are what we plan out when we are testing and analyzing data.
 There are almost no alternatives.
 Our client has given us enough creative room and time so that whatever we come up with will be a solution in some way.
-There is a possibility we fail in designing any possible solution.
-In this case, we will gain valuable insight from that and report those results.
+There is a possibility we will fail in designing any possible solution.
+In this case, we will still gain valuable insight from that and report those results.